We aim to open your Term Deposit within 24 hours of receiving your application, provided all required information and documents are provided.

 - Spelling errors in a street name.

-Immaterial discrepancies can normally be resolved through confirmation by yourself or your adviser, whereas we may require additional documentation to resolve material discrepancies.
+Immaterial discrepancies can normally be resolved through confirmation from yourself or your adviser, including providing additional documentation if required.

 Correctly certify verification documents